MoritzSchueler96/TUM-/README.md

 Logs: consists of Sage plots, clustered vocabularies and model parameters

-Important note, versioning of ray results and lightning_logs do match to ensure tensorboard logs and model checkpoints to be consistent.
-May lead to confusion because of missing version numbers for ray results
+_Important note, versioning of ray results, lightning_logs and predictions do match to ensure tensorboard logs and model checkpoints to be consistent.
+May lead to confusion because of missing version numbers for ray results or predictions._

 Presentation: consists of the final presentation of the project